Skip to main content Skip to footer

 Get to know the role

-As a mental health nurse, you would deliver a range of different therapies to support patient recovery and help them stay well.
-Often, you’d work with people over long periods, helping them understand the nature of their illness and how to cope in a crisis.
+As a mental health nurse, you will deliver a range of therapies to support a person's recovery.
+You'll help people who need mental health suport to understand the nature of their illness and how to cope in a crisis.

 • problem-solving